 The majority of people’s teeth will come through in a specific order and in specific positions.
 However, some people have missing teeth.
 They may have one or more gaps because the teeth that should have erupted and grown in simply aren’t there.
 This condition is known as hypodontia, and it can affect both baby and permanent teeth.
-Read on to learn more about how orthodontics can help with hypodontia from Dr. Garrett and Dr. Boyd at Garrett Boyd Orthodontics.
+Read on to learn more about how orthodontics can help with hypodontia from Dr. Boyd and Dr. Perez-Cisneros at Garrett & Boyd Orthodontics.

 From a dental health perspective, having gaps in your mouth can affect the health and functioning of your teeth.
 Gaps mean that neighboring teeth won’t have the right support to keep them in their correct positions.
 Additionally, from a cosmetic perspective, gaps in the front teeth can affect the appearance of one’s smile.
 If you have hypodontia, it is likely you will need some kind of treatment to either reinforce the surrounding teeth or to deal with cosmetic concerns.
 Fortunately, orthodontics can be a great solution for those with hypodontia.